Decay and absorption for the Vlasov-Navier-Stokes system with gravity in a half-space: Introduction

-\end{definition} Weak solutions to the Vlasov equations enter in the framework of the DiPerna-Lions theory for transport equations (in the phase space $\R^3_+ \times \R^3$).
-We refer to Section \ref{DiPernaLions} in the Appendix for more details, where we recall in particular the classical stability property of renormalized solutions which we will constantly use throughout this article.
+\end{defi} Weak solutions to the Vlasov equations enter in the framework of the DiPerna-Lions theory for transport equations (in the phase space $\R^3_+ \times \R^3$).
+We refer to Section \ref{DiPernaLions} in the Appendix for more details, where we recall in particular the classic stability property of renormalized solutions that we will constantly use throughout this article.

-We will also consider Leray solutions for the full Vlasov-Navier-Stokes with the boundary conditions (\ref{bcond-fluid})-(\ref{bcond-f}) and the initial conditions described in (\ref{CIadmissible}), in the following sense. \begin{definition}[Leray solutions with strong energy inequality for the VNS system] Consider an admissible initial condition $(u_0,f_0)$ in the sense of Definition \ref{CIadmissible}.
+We will also consider weak solutions for the full Vlasov-Navier-Stokes with the boundary conditions (\ref{bcond-fluid})-(\ref{bcond-f}) and the initial conditions described in (\ref{CIadmissible}), in the following sense. \begin{defi}[Weak solutions with strong energy inequality for the VNS system] Consider an admissible initial condition $(u_0,f_0)$ in the sense of Definition \ref{CIadmissible}.
 A global weak solution to the Vlasov-Navier-Stokes system with boundary condition (\ref{bcond-fluid})-(\ref{bcond-f}) and with initial condition $(u_0,f_0)$ is a pair $(u,f)$ such that:

 and such that the following holds.
 The distribution function $f$ is a weak solution to the Vlasov equation with force field $G+u$ with initial condition $f_0$ in the sense of Definition \ref{sol:Vlasov} and the velocity field $u$ is a Leray solution to the Navier-Stokes equations with initial condition $u_0$, that is for all $\Phi \in \mathscr{C}^1([0,T];\mathscr{D}_{\mathrm{div}}(\R^3_+))$ such that $\Phi(T,\cdot)=0$, we have